 Having a road map to specifically address these concerns is the purpose of succession planning.

 Physician recruitment can be a challenging, lengthy and potentially costly endeavor.
-Establishing an organized and ideally multi-option strategy for seeking viable candidates can increase the effectiveness of physician recruitment.
-Strategies should utilize the resources and network of a competent ambulatory surgery center (ASC) management partner, industry trade publications, physician word of mouth, relationships with medical educational institutions, competent medical staffing and recruitment firms, and hospital partners.
+Therefore, establishing an organized and ideally multi-option strategy for seeking viable candidates can increase the effectiveness of physician recruitment.
+Strategies should therefore utilize the resources and network of a competent ambulatory surgery center (ASC) management partner, industry trade publications, physician word of mouth, relationships with medical educational institutions, competent medical staffing and recruitment firms, and hospital partners.

 During the period between the hiring of a new physician and the departure of a retiring physician, the practice and center should market the new physician to patients and primary care referral sources while announcing the retirement of the departing physician to show a seamless transition of patient care.
 An effective marketing strategy can be instrumental to the success of these transitions with a focus on stability.